Facing criticism, White House to brief Democrats on reports Russia paid Taliban to kill U.S. troops

 But two Republican lawmakers said they remain concerned after hearing details from the White House at a meeting on Monday.
 "We believe it is important to vigorously pursue any information related to Russia or any other country targeting our forces," Representatives Mac Thornberry and Liz Cheney, who attended the meeting, said in a statement.

 The New York Times and Washington Post broke the story, with the Post reporting on Sunday that several American soldiers were believed to have died as a result of the program, which the Kremlin has denied.
-"We are still investigating the alleged intelligence referenced in recent media reporting," Director of National Intelligence John Ratcliffe said in a statement.
-"Unfortunately, unauthorized disclosures now jeopardize our ability to ever find out the full story."
+Intelligence officials are still investigating the matter, said John Ratcliffe, the director of national intelligence.

-Several Democrats in the House of Representatives will hear details from the White House at 8 a.m.
-ET (1200 GMT) on Tuesday, an aide said.
-"The questions that arise are: Was the President briefed, and if not, why not, and why was Congress not briefed?"
-House Speaker Nancy Pelosi wrote to Ratcliffe and CIA Director Gina Haspel.
+"Unfortunately, unauthorized disclosures now jeopardize our ability to ever find out the full story," he said in a statement.
+That didn't appear to satisfy House Speaker Nancy Pelosi, who said after speaking with Ratcliffe and CIA Director Gina Haspel that "many serious questions remain."

 ALSO READ